Creating an SNMP profile

 To create an SNMP profile:

-If you want to create an SNMP profile in a device template, in the menu, select the Network templates tab, click the device template, and select the System → SNMP section.
+• If you want to create an SNMP profile in a network template, in the menu, select the Network templates tab, click the network template, and select the System → SNMP → Profiles section.

-If you want to create an SNMP profile on a Kaspersky NGFW device, select the Devices tab in the menu, click a Kaspersky NGFW device, and select the System → SNMP section.
+• If you want to create an SNMP profile on a device, select the Devices tab in the menu, click a device, and select the System → SNMP → Profiles section.

 This opens the SNMP profile creation window.

-In the Name field, enter a name for the profile.
-The name of the profile must be unique among all profiles.
+5. In the Name field, enter a name for the profile.
+The name must satisfy the following requirements:

-If the SNMP protocol version is v1 or v2c, enter an SNMP community string in the Community name field.
-SNMP community string.
+• If the SNMP protocol version is v1 or v2c, enter an SNMP community string in the Community name field.

 The community string is used as a password which the SNMP manager uses to connect to SNMP agents.
 The default value is public, which provides read-only access.
 We recommend changing the default to a more secure and unique community string to ensure reliable communication between your SNMP manager and SNMP agents.

-SNMP v3 provides a higher level of security thanks to user authorization and message encryption:
+SNMPv3 provides a higher level of security thanks to the use of a user authentication algorithm (SHA256 and SHA1) and a message encryption algorithm (AES).

 Encryption at the TLS level is not supported.